code42/py42/CONTRIBUTING.md

 Use `source deactivate` to exit the virtual environment and `pyenv activate py42` to reactivate it.

-Next, install py42 and its development dependencies.
-The `-e` option installs py42 in ["editable mode"](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
+Next, with your virtual environment activated, install py42 and its development dependencies.
+The `-e` option installs py42 in
+["editable mode"](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).

 ```bash